Thank you visitors!

 Top Posts

-- Getting started with Continuous Integration for SOA projects
+- Getting started with Continuous Integration for OSB

-Copyright 2009-2013 Mark Nelson, Tanya Williams and other contributors.
+Copyright 2009-2022 Mark Nelson and other contributors.
 All Rights Reserved.
 The views expressed in this blog are our own and do not necessarily reflect the views of Oracle Corporation.
-All content is provided on an 'as is' basis, without warranties or conditions of any kind, either express or implied, including, without limitation, any warranties or conditions of title, non-infringement, merchantability, or fitness for a particular purpose.
+All content is provided on an ‘as is’ basis, without warranties or conditions of any kind, either express or implied, including, without limitation, any warranties or conditions of title, non-infringement, merchantability, or fitness for a particular purpose.
 You are solely responsible for determining the appropriateness of using or redistributing and assume any risks.

-The header image is a photograph of a house in China, taken by one of my favourite photographers, Roland Slee.
+The header image is a photograph of a cafe in Ravello, Italy, taken by one of my favourite photographers, Roland Slee.
 Used with permission.
 Copyright Roland Slee.

 About Advertising